-At age 16, she began to compete at numerous vocal contests across the midwest and in 2005, she took three vocal competition titles: 1st Place in the Hmong Contemporary Song competition (St. Paul Hmong New Year), 1st Place in the Hmong American New Year (HANY) vocal contest, and also winner of the first ever Hmong Idol competition.
-In July 2006, Pagnia released her debut album titled, Nyob Ib Sab, which featured popular hit songs such as the title track and Niam, showcasing her strong vocal and songwriting abilities.
+In 2005, within weeks of each other, Pagnia took home three titles: 1st Place in the Hmong Contemporary Song competition (St. Paul Hmong New Year), 1st Place in the Hmong American New Year (HANY) vocal contest, and also winner of the first ever Hmong Idol competition.
+By July 2006, Pagnia had recorded and released her debut album with her co-penned single, Nyob Ib Sab, instantly putting her on the map.

-In 2009, she was signed by Evolution Records Entertainment (ERE) and within one year, Pagnia released her sophomore album titled, Ntseeg Kuv, featuring the popular hit songs, Cia Rau Txoj Hmoo and Txoj Phuam Txoom Suab.
+In 2009, Pagnia signed with Evolution Records Entertainment, an independent Hmong American record label and released her sophomore album one year later titled, Ntseeg Kuv, featuring popular songs such as Cia Rau Txoj Hmoo and Txoj Phuam Txoom Suab.

 In 2016, Pagnia fulfilled an inspiring dream of hers.
 She executively produced and released her third album, Plhis Suab, a bold evolution of her voice and an exploration of dark, complex issues within love, family, community, & dreams.

 Throughout her 12-year career, Pagnia has shared the international stage with world-renown Hmong artists such as The Sounders, Tou Ly Vangkhue, Xanakee, The Kong & Shu Project, Julie Fang of Whyteshadows, and Duce Khan.
 Invited twice, Pagnia has performed for thousands at the biennial Hmong Music Festival in Fresno, CA, the largest of its kind in the world.
 Pagnia's music has also been featured in independent Hmong American films and special events.